ChicagovsDenver

 What are the biggest cost differences between Chicago and Denver?

-The most significant cost difference is in housing.
-Rent prices differ by approximately 8%, making it a major factor in your budget planning.
+The most significant cost difference is in groceries.
+Grocery costs differ by roughly 5%, affecting your daily shopping expenses.
 Transportation and utilities show smaller variations between the two cities.

 Which city is better for expats and digital nomads?